|2920 Series||2910 Series||NanoPoint||2900 Series||28xx Series|

 - Synergy with KLA-Tencor’s e-beam defect review and classification systems enables accurate and rapid identification of small defects for faster yield learning

-NanoPoint enables discovery and monitoring of yield-killer defects by leveraging critical patterns on the 2920 Series optical defect inspection system.
-A family of patented technologies, NanoPoint provides a significant improvement in sensitivity on the 2920 Series defect inspectors while maintaining optical inspection speed.
+NanoPoint enables discovery and monitoring of yield-killer defects by leveraging critical patterns on the 2920 Series optical defect inspectors.
+A family of patented technologies, NanoPoint helps drive Discovery at the Speed of Light by providing a significant improvement in sensitivity on the 2920 Series defect inspectors while maintaining optical inspection speed.
 During chip development, NanoPoint utilizes critical pattern information to find the tiny defects that can affect yield the most dramatically, accelerating the identification of design issues that reveal the need for mask re-design.
 For high volume production, NanoPoint is implemented on the 2920 Series defect inspectors to monitor defectivity on critical patterns, providing much earlier warning of process drift, which allows engineers to take corrective action before yield is affected.

-Lithography: Lithography: The technological innovations implemented on the 2920 Series broadband plasma defect inspectors deliver significantly improved defect capture on after-develop inspection (ADI) layers.
-The 2920 Series’ performance on after-develop inspection is comparable to the defect capture results obtained at after-etch inspection (AEI).
-This allows engineers to inspect product wafers at after-develop inspection instead of after-etch inspection, shortening the time required to identify critical excursions in the patterning process and reducing the number of wafers scrapped.
+Lithography: The technological innovations implemented on the 2920 Series broadband plasma defect inspectors deliver significantly improved defect capture on after-develop inspection (ADI) layers.
+The 2920 Series’ performance on ADI is comparable to the defect capture results obtained at after-etch inspection (AEI).
+This allows engineers to inspect product wafers at ADI instead of AEI, shortening the time required to identify critical excursions in the patterning process and reducing the number of wafers scrapped.
 In addition, the 2920 Series’ integrated design-aware capability and NanoPoint technology can provide improved process window qualification (PWQ) performance, helping engineers to quickly identify sources of systematic yield loss throughout the lithography process module.

 - NanoPoint Overview